 Within the law guide rankings for Projects and PPP, Philip Lee is consistently ranked as a top tier firm so you can be assured that you are being advised by true specialists.
-The partners in the Construction, Projects and PPP group include Kerri Crossen, Jonathan Kelly, Damien Young, Clare Cashin and Philip Lee.
+The partners in the Construction, Projects and PPP group include Kerri Crossen, Jonathan Kelly, Damien Young, Clare Cashin, Angelyn Rowan, Hugh Cummins and Philip Lee.
 Collectively they have advised public and private bodies on over 200 major projects, among which are some of the largest infrastructure projects undertaken in Ireland.

 The work we do:

-- N25 PPP: advised the sponsor, a BAM-Iridium consortium, on this €230 million roads PPP project which reached financial close in January 2016.
+- Advised the sponsor, a BAM-Iridium consortium, on a €230 million roads PPP project which reached financial close in January 2016.

-- Primary Care PPP: advised Balfour Beatty/ JJ Rhatigans as the Construction Joint Venture to the successful consortium for the Primary Care Centres PPP.
+- Advised Balfour Beatty/JJ Rhatigans as the Construction Joint Venture to the successful consortium for the Primary Care Centres PPP.
 This closed in May 2016.

 Key areas where clients seek our advice: